NOVOLOG Dailymed

 Specific Populations

-Gender: In healthy volunteers given a single subcutaneous dose of NOVOLOG 0.06 units/kg, no difference in insulin aspart levels was seen between men and women based on comparison of AUC (0-10h) or Cmax.
+Male and Female Patients: In healthy volunteers given a single subcutaneous dose of NOVOLOG 0.06 units/kg, no difference in insulin aspart levels was seen between males and females based on comparison of AUC (0-10h) or Cmax.

 13 Nonclinical Toxicology